Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 In order to apply for naturalization, an applicant must be at least eighteen years old and must produce proof of being a lawful permanent resident of the United States.

 Applicants must also demonstrate an understanding of the English language, including the ability to read, write and speak simple English.
 They must also pass a test on United States History and Civics.
-Finally, applicants must prove that they are attached to principles of the United States and swear allegiance to the United States.

 Back to top...